programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 |Author O| 1.57655992|  1.41698783|
 |Author P| 1.97484874| 1.03332021|

 We can now plot the silhouette score for different cluster numbers n.
-In this example, we will plot the silhouette scores for two, three, and four clusters using k-keams.
+In this example, we will plot the silhouette scores for two, three, and four clusters using *k*-means.

-{% include figure.html filename="clustering-with-sklearn-in-python-fig5.png" caption="Figure 5: Silhouette plots using k-means with n clusters between two and five." %}
+{% include figure.html filename="clustering-with-sklearn-in-python-fig5.png" caption="Figure 5: Silhouette plots using *k*-means with n clusters between two and five." %}

-The vertical red line indicates the average silhouette score of all data points.
+The vertical dashed line indicates the average silhouette score of all data points.
 The horizontal “knives” represent an overview of all data points in a cluster and their individual silhouette scores in descending order (from top to bottom).
 The silhouette plots show us that a cluster number between four and five seems to be most appropriate for our dataset.
 Particularly the data points with n=4 clusters have a relatively high average silhouette score (over 0.6), and the cluster “knives” seem to have approximately the same size and are not too sharp, which indicates that the cohesion within each cluster is not too bad.
-Indeed, if we plot our data using k-means with n=4 clusters, we can see that this choice is a reasonable cluster number for our dataset and offers a good impression of the overall distribution of the data points.
+Indeed, if we plot our data using *k*-means with n=4 clusters, we can see that this choice is a reasonable cluster number for our dataset and offers a good impression of the overall distribution of the data points.

-{% include figure.html filename="clustering-with-sklearn-in-python-fig6.png" caption="Figure 6: Scatterplot of the dataset using k-means clustering with n=4 clusters." %}
+{% include figure.html filename="clustering-with-sklearn-in-python-fig6.png" caption="Figure 6: Scatterplot of the dataset using *k*-means clustering with n=4 clusters." %}

 # How Does DBSCAN Work?

 DBSCAN is short for [Density-Based Spatial Clustering of Applications with Noise](https://en.wikipedia.org/wiki/DBSCAN).
-Unlike the k-means algorithm, DBSCAN does not try to cluster every single data point in a dataset.
-Instead, DBSCAN looks for dense regions of data points in a set while classifying data points without any direct neighbors as noise points.
-DBSCAN can be a great choice when dealing with datasets that are not linearly clustered but still include dense regions with data points.
+Unlike the *k*-means algorithm, DBSCAN does not try to cluster every single data point in a dataset.
+Instead, DBSCAN looks for dense regions of data points in a set while classifying data points without any direct neighbors as outliers or ‘noise points’.
+DBSCAN can be a great choice when dealing with datasets that are not linearly clustered but still include dense regions of data points.

 ## The DBSCAN Algorithm
 The basic DBSCAN algorithm is very well explained in the corresponding [wikipedia article](https://en.wikipedia.org/wiki/DBSCAN).

 1. The first step consists of defining an ε-distance (eps) that defines the neighborhood region (radius) of a data point.
-The second value that needs to be defined is the minimum amount of data points that should be located in the neighborhood of data point to define a region as dense (including the data point itself).
+The second value that needs to be defined is the minimum number of data points that should be located in the neighborhood of data point to define its region as dense (including the data point itself).
 2. The algorithm starts by choosing a random data point in the dataset as a starting point.
 DBSCAN then looks for other data points within the ε-region around the starting point.
-Suppose there are at least n datapoints (with n equals the minimum amount of data points specified before) in the neighborhood (including the starting point).
+Suppose there are at least n datapoints (with n equals the minimum number of data points specified before) in the neighborhood (including the starting point).
 In that case, the starting point and all the data points in the ε-region of the starting point are defined as core points that define a core cluster.
 If there are less than n data points found in the starting point's neighborhood, the datapoint is labeled as an noise point or outlier (yet, it might still become a member of another cluster later on).
 In this case, the algorithm continues by choosing another unlabeled data point from the dataset and restarts the algorithm at step 2.
-3. If an initial cluster was found, the DBSCAN algorithm analyzes the ε-region of each core point in the initial cluster.
+3. If an initial cluster is found, the DBSCAN algorithm analyzes the ε-region of each core point in the initial cluster.
 If a region includes at least n data points, new core points are created, and the algorithm continues by looking at the neighborhood of these newly assigned core points, and so on.
-If a core point has less than n data points, some of which are still unlabeled, they are also included in the cluster (as so-called border points).
-In case border points are part of different clusters, they are associated with the nearest cluster.
+If a core point has less than n data points, some of which are still unlabeled, they will also be included in the cluster (as so-called border points).
+In cases where border points are part of different clusters, they will be associated with the nearest cluster
 4. Once every datapoint has been visited and labeled as either part of a cluster or as a noise point or outlier, the algorithm stops.

-Unlike the k-means algorithm, the difficulty does not lie in finding the right amount of clusters to start with but in figuring out which ε-region is most appropriate for the dataset.
-A helpful method to find the proper eps value is explained in [this article on towardsdatascience.com](https://towardsdatascience.com/machine-learning-clustering-dbscan-determine-the-optimal-value-for-epsilon-eps-python-example-3100091cfbc).
-In short, we can plot the distance between each data point in a dataset and its nearest neighbor.
-We then sort the distance in ascending order.
-Finally, we look for the point in the plot with the steepest ascent (which allows a visual evaluation of the eps value, which is quite similar to the elbow method in the case of k-means).
+Unlike the *k*-means algorithm, the difficulty does not lie in finding the right amount of clusters to start with but in figuring out which ε-region is most appropriate for the dataset.
+A helpful method for finding the proper eps value is explained in [this article on towardsdatascience.com](https://towardsdatascience.com/machine-learning-clustering-dbscan-determine-the-optimal-value-for-epsilon-eps-python-example-3100091cfbc).
+In short, DBSCAN enables us to plot the distance between each data point in a dataset and itentify its nearest neighbor.
+It is then possible to sort by distance in ascending order.
+Finally, we can look for the point in the plot which initiates the steepest ascent and make a visual evaluation of the eps value, similar to the ‘elbow’ evaluation method described above in the case of *k*-means)’.
 We will use this method later in this tutorial.

 Now that we know how our clustering algorithms generally work and which methods we can apply to settle on the right amount of clusters let us apply these concepts in the context of our datasets from *Brill's New Pauly* and the journal *Religion*.
 We will start by analyzing the `DNP_ancient_authors.csv` dataset.

-# First Case Study: Applying K-Means on the Ancient Authors Dataset from *Brill's New Pauly*
+# First Case Study: Applying *K*-Means to the Ancient Authors Dataset from *Brill's New Pauly*

 ## 1. Exploring the Dataset